erikologic/erikologic.github.io/src/lib/content/posts/how-we-won-at-o11y.md

 _LESSON #7: Setting up alarms that were able to factor in different components had revealed a game changer in nulling our alarm fatigue.
 I found it extremely cool, and I have received some extremely good feedback for it._

 At some point, we improved this further by adding some conditionality to the triggers.
-We added a service upstream that was deciding whether it would be time to trigger the workflow that would eventually send this MQTT data or not.
+At the time, we added a service upstream that was deciding whether it would be time to trigger the workflow that would eventually send this MQTT data or not.
-We logged the upstream service decision into telemetry and used it as an alternative signal for that alarm so that HoneyComb could confirm we either decided not to trigger the downstream workflow or we had sent that MQTT data out.
+We decided to log the upstream service decision into telemetry and used it as an alternative signal for that alarm, so that HoneyComb could monitor if we either decided not to trigger the downstream workflow or we had sent that MQTT data out, and raise an alarm in case these conditions were both not met.

 ## SLO